greghendershott/rackjure/README.md

     (dict-ref (dict-ref (dict-ref dict 'a) 'b) 'c)

-Note that dictionary keys are _not_ required to be Clojure style `:keywords`.
-They may be any type.
+Note that dictionary keys are _not_ required to be Clojure style `:keyword`s.
+They may be anything.

 Keep in mind that `dict` is a Racket generic that covers a variety of things besides hashes.
 Vectors and lists are also `dict`s.
 As a result if `v` is a `vector` then `(v 2)` is `(vector-ref 2)`.

-> CAVEAT: This application syntax doesn't work for `dicts` that store
+> CAVEAT: This application syntax doesn't work for `dict`s that store
 > `procedure?` as keys or values.
 The reason is that `#lang rackjure`
 > must provide its own `#%app`.
-The only way it can distinguish a
+The only way (AFIK) it can distinguish
-> normal function application from a dictionary application is to
+> a normal function application from a dictionary application is to
 > check for `procedure?` in the first position.

 ### Not-found values